billra/Polar-Vector-CAD/readme.txt

 ----
 Todo:
 ----
+- notch draw
+- sless 1c regression test
-- “inversion of control” later on to abstract CAD program when 2nd CAD target is made
+- “inversion of control” later on to abstract CAD program when need arises to target a 2nd CAD package